beslimir/MyChallenge/README.md

 # MyChallenge

-This is a project where I want to implement following technologies/libraries:
+This is a project where I plan to implement following technologies/libraries:

 - Coroutines
 - JetpackCompose